 Please note that the University Archives does not accept anything of a confidential nature which would be inappropriate to make publicly available or publish on the internet, such as student and personnel records.

-Procedures for Sending Documents
+Procedures for Sending Records

 - Contact University Archives for an assessment.
 Assessments may be conducted on-site or by email.